A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 The \lmpcmd{displace\_atoms} command is used to move the center of the crack near the center of the box.
 This step is optional but makes for a nicer visualization.
 A different value for the shift may be needed in your case, depending on the location of the crack.
 A difference with the previous input is that three atom types are specified in the \lmpcmd{pair\_coeff} command, i.e. \lmpcmd{Si O H}.

 Then, let us adapt some familiar commands to measure the charges of all three types of atoms, and output the charge values into log files:

-Here, the $+1 \mathrm{e}{-10}$ was added to the denominator of the \lmpcmd{variable qH} to avoid dividing by 0 at the beginning of the simulation.
+The commands above are, once again, similar to the ones of the previous script.
+Here, the $+1 \mathrm{e}{-10}$ was added to the denominator of the \lmpcmd{variable qH} to avoid dividing by 0 at the beginning of the simulation, as no hydrogen atoms exists in the simulation domain yet.
 Finally, let us create a loop with 10 steps, and create two hydrogen atoms at random locations at every step:

 Run the simulation with LAMMPS.
 When the simulation is over, it can be seen from the \flecmd{decorate.species} file that all the created hydrogen atoms reacted with the $\text{SiO}_{2}$ structure to form surface groups (such as hydroxyl (-OH) groups).